lphan/ML-Practices/README.md

 > jupyter notebook x_foldername/x_filename.ipynb

-> More information: check out folder 'Starts'
+> More information: check out package Starts

 ### Notices about the using data
 All the using data are from the official public sources (scikit-learn, UCI, Kaggle) for the purpose of study, practice Machine Learning.